 Charges for packing and unpacking services, and for containers, if applicable.

-For binding estimates, a statement that the estimate is a guarantee of the cost of the move and that the carrier will not charge above the estimated charges without preparing a supplemental estimate.
+For binding estimates, a statement that the estimate is a guarantee of the cost of the move and that the Carrier will not charge above the estimated charges without preparing a supplemental estimate.

 For nonbinding estimates, the following information: